SpongeBob SquarePants: Pitching

-While pitching the cartoon to Nickelodeon executives, Hillenburg donned a Hawaiian shirt, brought along an "underwater terrarium with models of the characters", and played Hawaiian music to set the theme.
+While pitching the series to Nickelodeon executives, Hillenburg donned a Hawaiian shirt, brought along an "underwater terrarium with models of the characters", and played Hawaiian music to set the theme.
 The setup was described by Nickelodeon executive Eric Coleman as "pretty amazing".
 They were given money and two weeks to write the pilot episode "Help Wanted".
 Drymon, Hillenburg, and Jennings returned with what was described by Nickelodeon official Albie Hecht as, "a performance [he] wished [he] had on tape".
-Although executive producer Derek Drymon described the pitch as stressful, he said it went "very well".
+Although Drymon described the pitch as stressful, he said it went "very well".
 Kevin Kay and Hecht had to step outside because they were "exhausted from laughing", which worried the cartoonists.

 In an interview, Cyma Zarghami, then-president of Nickelodeon, said, "their [Nickelodeon executives'] immediate reaction was to see it again, both because they liked it and it was unlike anything they'd ever seen before".
 Zarghami was one of four executives in the room when SpongeBob SquarePants was screened for the first time.

 Before commissioning the full series, Nickelodeon executives insisted that it would not be popular unless SpongeBob was a child who went to school, with his teacher as a main character.
 Hillenburg recalled in 2012 that Nickelodeon told him, "Our winning formula is animation about kids in school...
 We want you to put SpongeBob in school."
 Hillenburg was ready to "walk out" on Nickelodeon and abandon the series, since he wanted SpongeBob to be an adult character.
-He eventually compromised by adding a new character to the main cast, Mrs. Puff, who is a boat-driving teacher.
-Hillenburg was happy with the compromise and said, "A positive thing for me that came out of it was [how it brought] in a new character, Mrs. Puff, who I love."
+He eventually compromised by adding a new character to the main cast, Mrs. Puff, who was a boat-driving teacher and whose school SpongeBob would attend, thus fulfilling Nickelodeon's desires of an academic setting.
+Hillenburg was satisfied with the compromise and said, "A positive thing for me that came out of it was [how it brought] in a new character, Mrs. Puff, who I love."

 Executive producers and showrunners

-List of showrunners throughout the series' run: